 The Bay Area UASI is managed through a three-tiered governance structure.
-The top tier is the eleven-member Approval Authority that includes representation from each of the two major cities of Oakland and San Jose and the City and County of San Francisco, County of Alameda, County of Contra Costa, County of Marin, County of Monterey, County of San Mateo, County of Santa Clara and County of Sonoma.
+The top tier is the eleven-member Approval Authority that includes representation from each of the three major cities of Oakland, San Francisco, and San Jose and the County of Alameda, County of Contra Costa, County of Marin, County of Monterey, County of San Francisco, County of San Mateo, County of Santa Clara and County of Sonoma.
 An appointee from the Secretary of CalEMA is also a non-voting member.
 The Approval Authority provides policy direction to the program and is responsible for final decisions.

 The eleven-member Approval Authority works collaboratively with an Advisory Group which acts as the second tier of the governance structure.
-Advisory Group members include one representative each from the twelve Bay Area county operational areas, the two major cities, the regional fusion center and an appointee from the Secretary of CalEMA.
+Advisory Group members include one representative each from the twelve Bay Area county operational areas, the three major cities, the regional fusion center and an appointee from the Secretary of CalEMA.
 The Advisory Group makes policy and programmatic recommendations to the Approval Authority and ensures there is broad representation, input and participation in the regional planning process.